Dark Cloud: Music

 The game's music was composed, arranged, and produced by Tomohito Nishiura.
 A full forty-six track soundtrack was released by Sony Music Entertainment Visual Works in Japan on January 11, 2001.

-PlayStation 4 port
+Emulated re-release

 An emulated version for the PlayStation 4, available through PlayStation Store, was released in December 2015, with features including 1080p graphical resolution, trophy support, Remote Play, Share Play compatibility and second screen support for PlayStation Vita and PlayStation App.

 Reception

-Dark Cloud received "generally favorable reviews," with an aggregate score of 80 out of 100 on Metacritic, based on twenty-seven reviews.
+Dark Cloud received "generally favorable reviews" according to the review aggregation website Metacritic.
+However, Blake Fischer of NextGen said of the game in his negative review: "Not quite Zelda.
+Not quite ActRaiser.
+Not quite fun."
+In Japan, Famitsu gave it a score of one eight, two sevens, and one six for a total of 28 out of 40.